jimkang/term-tracker/README.md

 term-tracker
 ==================

-A persistent record of terms used in documents that can be used for TF-IDF analysis or other purposes.The backing store is any [levelup](https://github.com/Level/levelup)-API-compatible (e.g. levelup, leveljs) DB.
+A persistent record of terms used in documents that can be used for TF-IDF analysis or other purposes.The backing store is just a JSON file, which is loaded entirely in memory.
+It's nice and simple and will work for, say, personal blogs, but it's not for gigabytes of data.

-Given an object, it will add to a text file record of terms.
-The object should look like this:

-    {
-      id: 'some-unique-id',
-      text: 'Here is some text.'
-    }

-The record will track for each term:

-- How many times the term was used.
-- The object ids of the objects that used that term.

 Installation
 ------------